UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson09/assignment.rst

    root directory.
    Your job is to write a jpg discovery program in Python, using recursion,
    that works
-   from a named parent directory provided on the command line.
+   from a parent directory called images provided on the command line.
    The program will take the parent directory as input.
    As output, it will return a list of lists structured like this:
    ["full/path/to/files", ["file1.jpg", "file2.jpg",...], "another/path",[], etc]